Skip to Main Content

 Assistant Directors

-Experienced 1st and 2nd ADs managing productions across Wellington, Auckland, and New Zealand's epic landscapes.
+Skilled 1st and 2nd ADs managing shoots across Wellington, Auckland, and New Zealand's epic landscapes.

-The assistant director drives the organizational engine of New Zealand productions, where shoots span some of the world's most dramatic landscapes alongside world-class studio facilities.
-From coordinating at Stone Street Studios in Wellington — home to Avatar and Lord of the Rings — to managing location shoots across Queenstown's mountains or Canterbury's plains, the 1st AD navigates a production environment where epic scale meets practical Kiwi problem-solving.
+Here is how this works in practice.
+The assistant director drives the organizational engine of New Zealand shoots, where shoots span some of the world's most dramatic landscapes alongside top-tier studio facilities.
+From setting up at Stone Street Studios in Wellington — home to Avatar and Lord of the Rings — to managing location shoots across Queenstown's mountains or Canterbury's plains, the 1st AD navigates a production environment where epic scale meets practical Kiwi problem-solving.

-NeedAFixer connects you with New Zealand ADs who bring experience on the country's biggest international productions.
-Our network includes professionals who have worked alongside Weta Workshop and Park Road Post, with practical knowledge of the NZSPG (up to 40% screen production grant), DOC permitting for national parks, iwi consultation protocols, and the logistics of shooting across both islands.
+Here is the short of it.
+NeedAFixer connects you with New Zealand ADs who bring experience on the country's biggest global shoots.
+Our network has pros who have worked alongside Weta Workshop and Park Road Post, with practical knowledge of the NZSPG (up to 40% screen production grant), DOC permitting for national parks, iwi consultation protocols, and the logistics of shooting across both islands.

 ACT 01